 The internal ballistics of small arms are nearly impossible to predict.
 Small changes in bullet construction will change how readily the bullet enters the bore.
 The more difficult it is to engrave the bullet, the higher the pressure grows.
 The greater the pressure gets to be, the faster the powder begins to burn.
 Pressures can and do rise unexpectedly fast.
 Another big factor is the primer, for it determines the initial rate of pressure rise, and thus how fast the burning accelerates.
 Powder lots sometimes vary greatly in burning "speed" as well.

 Because the variability of bullet engraving, primer ignition, and powder lots are difficult to quantify, all commercial internal ballistics software simply ignores these effects.
 (QuickLOAD tries to deal with some of them, but it simply cannot do so with accuracy.)
 Such software can help you select a powder, but it cannot tell you how much of it to use nor which primer to use.
 It also can't tell you what fps you can reliably expect to get at a given pressure.
 For safety's sake, always end load development at a chronographed fps below what the software predicts.
-Take at least 5% off your expecated fps; your target isn't likely to notice the difference.
+Take at least 5% off your expecated fps.